-Finally, the SSC noted the high failure rate of EM on the first trip sampled for each vessel.
+Finally, the SSC noted the high failure rate of EM on the first trip.
 Further analysis evaluating methods to reduce this rate, how to address it in estimation, as well as the potential magnitude of the problem relative to the EM fleet should be included in the initial review document.

-D-3 Pacific Cod Models
+D-3 Pacific cod Models

-The SSC received a presentation from Grant Thompson (AFSC), who reviewed last year's assessment models, summarized recommendations from a recent CIE review of the EBS and AI Pacific cod assessments, and presented recommendations from the Joint Team Subcommittee (JTS).
+We received a presentation from Grant Thompson (AFSC), who reviewed last year's assessment models, summarized recommendations from a recent CIE review of the EBS and AI Pacific cod assessments, and presented recommendations from the Joint Team Subcommittee (JTS).
 As in previous years, the JTS met with the assessment author to recommend a suite of models to explore in this year's stock assessment.
 Public testimony was provided by Chad See and Gerry Merrigan (Freezer Longline Coalition).